pdiakumis/awfl/wdl/README.md

 Command: inputs
 Generate and output a new inputs JSON for this workflow.

-Command: parse
-(Deprecated; WDL draft 2 only) Print out the Hermes parser's abstract syntax tree for the source file.

-Command: highlight
-(Deprecated; WDL draft 2 only) Print out the Hermes parser's abstract syntax tree for the source file.
-Requires at least one of 'html' or 'console'

 Command: graph
 Generate and output a graph visualization of the workflow in .dot format